coderkatew/foodie/README.md

 ### User Stories
 As a user, I want to:
-* create a Foodie account
+* create a Foodie account.
-* log in to Foodie
+* log in to Foodie.
 * navigate easily through the site.
 * view recipes that other users have shared.
-* view recipes that include all of the details I need to make the dish (ingredients, method, time, temperature, servings)
+* view recipes that include all of the details I need to make the dish (ingredients, method, time, temperature, servings).
 * search for specific recipes.
 * search for recipes with specific ingredients or keywords.
 * add my own recipe.